vishnugamini/WhimsyTextGenerator/README.md

 # WhimsyChat

-WhimsyChat is a decoder-only model that generates hilarious content between personas of itself.
+WhimsyChat is a custom transformer model built by me using a dataset of 1 million characters and featuring 5 million trainable parameters.
+This decoder-only model generates hilarious content between personas of itself.
 The project includes a beautiful interactive frontend.
 Follow the instructions below to set up and run the application.

 ## Instructions